shivani98patil/MyCoverKraft/README.md

 # Unit Testing for MyCoverKraft

-This Section provides instructions on how to run the unit tests for the MyCoverKraft project.
+This section provides instructions on how to run the unit tests for the MyCoverKraft project.

-# Why Unit Test?
+## Why Unit Test?

-Testing isn't just a suggestion, it's a crucial skill for any developer.
+Testing isn't just a suggestion; it's a crucial skill for any developer.
 It helps you:

-Catch bugs early: Identify and fix problems before they reach users.
-Prevent regressions: Ensure changes don't break existing functionality.
-Build confidence: Gain trust in your code's quality and stability.
+- Catch bugs early: Identify and fix problems before they reach users.
+- Prevent regressions: Ensure changes don't break existing functionality.
+- Build confidence: Gain trust in your code's quality and stability.

 It ensures you are building the thing, right.